 Parking: Free parking on Warple Way and Stanley Gardens.

 Veronika is an experienced mindfulness facilitator trained with Bangor University and registered with Mindfulness Network CIC as well as a BACP registered counsellor in private practice and with the NHS.
 Veronika is also a YAUK qualified senior yoga teacher and teacher trainer with a business background and extensive life and self-development experience.

 MBSR courses in West London

-If you are interested please attend the Introduction/Orientation session »
+If you are interested, come join one of the Introduction/Orientation session »

 Modern Day Living: Stress and Anxiety